-Until the old Merrill Lynch culture was effectively dismantled in the wake of wholesale changes in senior executive management during 2001-02, these Principles were taken very seriously.
-Prominently displayed on the walls of all company locations, and in lucite blocks on many employee desks, they were:
+Until the old Merrill Lynch culture was effectively dismantled in the wake of the 2008 financial crisis, these Principles were taken very seriously by the company and prominently displayed on the walls of all Merrill Lynch offices and in lucite blocks on many employee desks.
+These Principles were:

 - Client Focus

 The official statement and exposition of the Principles evolved somewhat over time.
 The summaries appearing below are drawn from a 2002 release, back when Merrill Lynch was still an independent firm.